apace100/origins-docs/docs/types/entity_action_types/damage.md

     }
 }
 ```

-This action deals 2 hearts of damage as if the target was burning.
+This example will deal 2 hearts of `onFire` damage that is considered as fire damage, and bypasses armor.